-Fresh mint tea works wonderfully as a hot or cold infusion.
+Fresh mint tea is easy to make and works wonderfully as either a hot or cold infusion.

 Every night after dinner you can be sure to find me with a hot cup of mint tea in my hands.
 A nightly cup of tea is my little ritual that marks the end of the day.